JEREMY Wray has again spoken about the decision to offer Luke McCormick a route back into football at Swindon Town.

 Interim chairman Wray was not available to speak when contacted by the Advertiser this afternoon, but he has given an interview to Sky News.
 The full transcript is below.

 “He came to us just after Christmas.
-He was out on day release and part of his rehabilitation was to come out for a couple of days and we have said that he can continue to train with us pre-season this year.
+He was out on day release and part of his rehabilitation was to come out for a couple of days and we have said that he can continue to train with us pre-season

 “You don’t go and court a story like this.
 If I was in desperate need of a goalkeeper this isn’t what I would go looking to do.